Tron89/ants_simulator/README.md

 ## SPECIFICATIONS
-I will use python with the pygame library to do the enviroment, using a grid or something
+~~I will use python with the pygame library to do the enviroment, using a grid or something~~

+Nel, all this is going to be with c++ because is powerful >:D

 ## ANTS DATA